aleksa-codes/one-dark-modern-pro/README.md

 2. Type **"Color Theme"** and select **"Preferences: Color Theme"**.
 3. Scroll through the list and select **One Dark Modern Pro**.

-Your theme should now be active, with One Dark Pro Darker colors for syntax and the native VS Code Dark Modern UI elements.
+Your theme should now be active, with One Dark Pro colors for syntax and the native VS Code Dark Modern UI elements.

 ## Preview